Is Feta Cheese Really Sold Out Thanks To This Viral TikTok Pasta Dish?

 When a TikTok goes viral, its reach knows no bounds.
-Just look at the White Claw slushie or the strawberry dress or nugget after dark.
-The app has helped popularize everything from overnight chart-toppers to beauty trends, but this week, TikTok's main character isn't Charli D’Amelio, Addison Rae, or even a catchy song.
+The app has helped popularise everything from sex couches to beauty trends, but this week, TikTok's main character isn't Charli D’Amelio, Addison Rae, or even a catchy song.
 It's feta cheese.

 Well, specifically, it's a baked feta pasta dish.
 Finnish food blogger Jenni Häyrinen first shared the recipe, which she called "Uunifetapasta," on Instagram in 2019.
 It was an immediate hit in Finland, with Finnish grocery stores reportedly running out of feta for a period of time.
 The dish resurfaced on TikTok when American chef MacKenzie Smith (@grilledcheesesocial) shared her own rendition of the meal on her personal blog, TikTok, and Instagram.
 Several other chefs with prominent followings then tested out the recipe, and as of Thursday, some of the most popular feta pasta videos have over a million views.